blinkz333/flight_booking/FOLLOW-UP.md

 First I've some problem about bpk ,  My Vscode display some error so I choose reactstrap for use some Component (Button , Card) , react-icons to use Arrow icon

 ### Q) What's the command to start the application locally?
-I'm not sure about this question. always use npm start (Default) `npm start`
+I'm not sure about this question. always use npm start  maybe npm run dev (Default) `npm start`

 ---